 We'll provide greater financial freedom and flexibility for U.S. truckers.

-Uh the trucking industry has gotten right away out of control.
+The trucking industry has gotten right away out of control.

 You might want to say a few words about that in a minute, but it's gotten out of control.

-And we're doing other things.
+And we're doing other things, the light bulb.

 The new bulb is many times more expensive.

-Being a vain person, that's very important to me.
+Of course, being a vain person, that's very important to me.

 I don't want an orange look.

-Has anyone noticed it?
+Has anyone noticed that?

 So we'll have to change those bulbs at at least a couple of rooms where I am in the White House.

-But we're going back to the uh to double standard.
+But we're going back to double standard.

-Many people were complaining that uh the new bulbs were much, much more expensive, many times in some cases more expensive.
+Many people were complaining that the new bulbs were much, much more expensive, many times in some cases more expensive.

-I said, How many people do that?
+I said, how many people do that?

-No, nobody does it.
+Nobody does it.

-And you know, it's a bad thing.
+And, you know, that's a bad thing.

-So you probably heard about it, you probably read about it, and uh you'll be able to buy light bulbs that actually uh are better lighting, in the opinion of many, and I tell you in my opinion, and for a lot less money.
+And you'll be able to buy light bulbs that actually are better lighting, in the opinion of many, I tell you, in my opinion, and for a lot less money.

-And so we're doing that, but you'll also be able, if you want, you can buy the other bulbs also.
+But you'll also be able, if you want, you can buy the other bulbs also.

 And I'll tell you, even the bulb companies are very happy about that.

-But together we're defending the American workers, we're using common sense.
+But together we're defending the American workers.

-We have a situation where we're looking very strongly at sinks and showers and other elements of bathrooms where uh you turn the faucet on in areas where there's Tremendous amounts of water where the water rushes out to sea because you could never handle it.
+We have a situation where we're looking very strongly at sinks and showers and other elements of bathrooms where you turn the faucet on in areas where there's tremendous amounts of water, where the water rushes out to sea because you could never handle it, and you don't get any water.

 You turn on the faucet, you don't get any water.

-They take a shower and water comes dripping out, just dripping out very quietly dripping out.
+They take a shower and water comes dripping out, just dripping out, very quietly dripping out.

 They end up using more water very strongly at my suggestion.